SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders of ImmunityBio, Inc. of a Class Action Lawsuit and a Lead Plaintiff Deadline of August 29, 2023 – (NASDAQ: IBRX)

-NEW YORK, July 20, 2023 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of ImmunityBio, Inc..
+NEW YORK, July 27, 2023 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of ImmunityBio, Inc.

 Shareholders who purchased shares of IBRX during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.